We want to make the train service through the Lewisham area meet the high standards our passengers deserve

 Hither Green resignalling

-Over a 4-day closure at Easter 2020 (10-13 April), we’ll switch on a brand, new £81 signalling system on the lines from Hither Green to Grove Park, Mottingham and Bromley North.
-The new system will be switched on at Easter and the project is expected improve reliability and help address signalling delay in the Lewisham area.
+Over nine days, from Saturday 25 July to Sunday 3 July 2020, we’ll switch on a brand, new £81million signalling system on the lines from Hither Green to Grove Park, Mottingham and Bromley North.
+The project is expected improve reliability and help address signalling delay in the Lewisham area.

 Track circuit and electrical resilience programme – a circa £20m investment to replace track circuits and key electrical components that can cause signalling delay.